open-goal/jak-project/doc/goal_doc.md

 You can create a static object with `(new 'static 'obj-type [field-def]...)`.
 For now it must be a structure or basic.
 Each field def looks like `:field-name field-value`.
 The `field-value` is evaluated at compile time.
 For now, fields can only be integers, floats, or symbols.

+Fields which aren't explicitly initialized are zeroed, except for the type field of basics, which is properly initialized to the correct type.

 This does not work on dynamically sized structures.

 ### Stack Allocated Objects
-Currently only single integers, floats, or pointers can be stack allocated.
+Currently only arrays of integers, floats, or pointers can be stack allocated.
-Use `(new 'stack 'int32)` to get a `(pointer int32)`.
-Note that this behavior is different from heap allocations, you don't need to create an array of length 1.
-This may change in the future because this behavior is confusing.
+For example, use `(new 'array 'int32 1)` to get a `(pointer int32)`.
+Unlike heap allocated arrays, these stack arrays must have a size that can be determined at compile time.

 ## Defining a `new` Method